Music of Malawi

-Music of Malawi has historically been influenced through its triple cultural heritage of British, African, and American music.
-Malawians have long been travelers and migrant workers, and as a result, their music has spread across the African continent and blended with other music forms.
-One of the prime historical causes of the Malawian musical melting pot was World War II, when soldiers both brought music to distant lands and also brought them back.
-By the end of the war, guitar and banjo duos were the most popular type of dance bands.
+The music of Malawi has historically been influenced by its triple cultural heritage of British, African, and American music.
+Malawians, known for their history as travellers and migrant workers, have contributed to the spread of their music across the African continent, blending it with various musical forms.
+A significant factor in this musical amalgamation was World War II, during which soldiers transported music to distant lands and brought it back, leading to the popularity of guitar and banjo duos as dance bands by the war's end.
 Both instruments were imported.
-Malawians working in the mines in South Africa and Mozambique also led to fusion and blending in music styles, giving rise to music styles like Kwela.
+Additionally, Malawians working in mines in South Africa and Mozambique influenced the fusion of music styles, giving rise to genres such as Kwela.

-During the colonial period, Malawi saw rise to very few well-known singers.
-One such singer was Tony Bird a folk rock singer-songwriter who was born in Nyasaland and performed anti-colonial music about life for regular Malawians during the colonial period.
-His music is described as a fusion of Malawian and Afrikaner traditions.
-His popular style led him to tour with Ladysmith Black Mambazo in the 1980s.
+In the colonial period, Malawi witnessed the emergence of a few well-known singers.
+Notable among them was Tony Bird, a folk-rock singer-songwriter born in Nyasaland, whose music blended Malawian and Afrikaner traditions.
+His popularity led to tours with Ladysmith Black Mambazo in the 1980s.

-Under President Hastings Banda, the Malawian state censored music that it deemed to be of a sexual or politically subversive nature.
-This led to few internationally renowned artists entering the international arena from 1964-1994.
-After the country's first multiparty elections in 1994, however, many artists could now practice their art publicly, and Malawian music began to grow and develop into the music forms that can be heard coming out of Malawi now.
+Under President Hastings Banda, the Malawian state censored music deemed sexually or politically subversive.
+This policy limited the international recognition of artists between 1964 and 1994.
+Following the first multiparty elections in 1994, artists gained the freedom to express themselves publicly, fostering the growth and development of Malawian music into the diverse forms heard today.

-Since 1994, the country has seen a steady growth in its music industries and in its local celebrities.
-Due to the period of music suppression, many of Malawi's new and up-and-coming artists are young.
-Artists like Young Kay are being supported by the veterans in the industry and are working together to give Malawian music a distinct new identity.
+Since 1994, the country has experienced steady growth in its music industry and local celebrities.
+Due to past suppression, many emerging artists are young, with figures like Young Kay receiving support from industry veterans, contributing to the evolution of Malawian music.

-Many local artists are also making headway internationally.

-Contemporary well-known international artists from Malawi are Wambali Mkandawire, Erik Paliani, Lucius Banda, Tay Grin, Esau Mwamwaya, Tsar Leo, Lawrence Khwisa (LULU).
-In 2015 Malawian music was recognized in the 58th Grammy Awards for the first time, with the nomination of Zomba Prison Project I Have No Everything Here for Best World Music Album.
+Internationally, numerous Malawian artists have gained recognition.
+Notable names include Wambali Mkandawire, Erik Paliani, Lucius Banda, Tay Grin, Esau Mwamwaya, Tsar Leo, and Lawrence Khwisa (LULU).
+In a historic moment, Malawian music received recognition at the 58th Grammy Awards in 2015 with the nomination of Zomba Prison Project's "I Have No Everything Here" for Best World Music Album.

 Music of Malawi

 Kwela Music

 In the late 1960s, South African kwela music was popular in Malawi.
-The country produced its own kwela stars that were not as popular as the South African counterparts, but contemporary Kwela artists like Daniel Kachamba & His Kwela Band have enjoyed popularity.
+The country produced its own Kwela stars that were not as popular as the South African counterparts, but contemporary Kwela artists like Daniel Kachamba & His Kwela Band have enjoyed popularity.
 South African Kwela music was first created by Malawian immigrants who, upon moving to South Africa, fused their music with local sounds.
 The word, 'Kwela', in Chichewa means 'to climb' which is similar to the South African definition, which means to "get up" or "rise".